rdmpage/notes-from-the-royal-botanic-garden-edinburgh/README.md

-# notes-from-the-royal-botanic-garden-edinburgh
+# Notes from the Royal Botanic Garden Edinburgh

-Metadata for Notes from the Royal Botanic Garden Edinburgh
+Metadata for Notes from the Royal Botanic Garden Edinburgh.

+## Sources

+Metadata in MARC XML from Lorna Mitchell (RBGE).